-CEQR NOISE CRITERIA
+CEOR NOISE CRITERIA

 According to the CEQR Technical Manual, a noise analysis is appropriate if an action would generate any mobile or stationary sources of noise or would be located in an area with high ambient noise levels.
 Specifically, an analysis would be required if an action generates or reroutes vehicular traffic, if an action is located near a heavily trafficked thoroughfare, or if an action would be within one mile of an existing flight path or within 1,500 feet of existing rail activity (and with a direct line of sight to that rail facility).
-A noise assessment would also be appropriate if an action would result in a playground or cause a stationary source to be operating within 1,500 feet of a receptor (with a direct line of sight to that receptor), if the action would include unenclosed mechanical equipment for manufacturing or building ventilation purposes, of if the action would be located in an area with high noise levels resulting from stationary sources.
+A noise assessment would also be appropriate if an action would result in a playground or cause a stationary source to be operating within 1,500 feet of a receptor (with a direct line of sight to that receptor), if the action would include unenclosed mechanical equipment for manufacturing or building ventilation purposes, or if the action would be located in an area with high noise levels resulting from stationary sources.

-The Proposed Action would not double vehicular trips, nor would it contain any unenclosed mechanical equipment.
-Therefore, the project would not create any significant adverse impacts to noise levels in the area and no further analysis is needed.
+The Proposed Project would not generate vehicular trips, would not contain any unenclosed mechanical equipment, and would not result in any of the factors described above.
+Therefore, the Proposed Project would not create any significant adverse impacts to noise levels in the area and no further analysis is needed.